 But it’s the wrong kind of smart.

-Far from taking advantage of technological leaps to enhance and protect rights, so-called ‘smart’ data-centric projects focus on the constant generation, collection and processing of data, often with a cost to our right to privacy.
-Indeed, as we place sensors and CCTV cameras all over our streets, buildings and public spaces, we are building a world in which we are constantly subject to surveillance.
-In Australia, we are already starting to see these technologies roll out in several cities already, such as Perth, Brisbane and Darwin.
+As we place sensors and CCTV cameras all over our streets, buildings and public spaces, we are building a world in which we are constantly subject to surveillance.
+In Australia, we are already starting to see these technologies roll out in several cities, such as Perth, Brisbane and Darwin.

-In 2018, the Cities for Digital Rights initiative was launched by the three major cities of Barcelona, Amsterdam and New York City with the support of the United Nations Human Settlements Program, with an aim to protect, promote and monitor residents’ and visitors’ digital rights.
+In 2018, the Cities for Digital Rights initiative was launched by Barcelona, Amsterdam and New York City with the support of the United Nations Human Settlements Program, with an aim to protect, promote and monitor residents’ and visitors’ digital rights.

 Many more local government authorities around the world have since adopted this declaration, including the City of Sydney, with others such as the City of San Francisco recently moving to ban all use of facial recognition software.

-Let’s get more truly smart Australian cities standing up for your digital rights!
+Let’s create truly smart Australian cities that stand up for our digital rights!